 You may never have any serious problems.
 But it's important to know what might happen if your UC isn't controlled.
 You might get:

-Water and nutrient loss.
+Dehydration and nutrient loss.
 UC can cause diarrhea and inflammation.
-That means you may not absorb the fluids and vitamins you need.
+That means you may not absorb the fluids an minerals you need.
 In serious cases, you may need to go to the hospital.
 You may need to get water and nutrients through a vein in your arm.

 Toxic megacolon.
 It's rare, but your colon can swell up.
 That's because inflammation can get inside your tissue.
 Get help right away if you think you have megacolon.
 It's life-threatening and needs fast treatment.
 You could go into shock.
 If that happens, you'll have a weak pulse and you may breathe fast.